stacks-archive/radiks-server/README.md

      });
     ```

-   For more information on configuring and writing a Radiks a client application, see https://github.com/blockstack-radiks/radiks#configuration.
+   For more information on configuring and writing a Radiks a client application, see [the Radiks client](https://github.com/blockstack-radiks/radiks) repository.

 8. Build and run your application.